usedhondacivic/FAST-ROBOTS-2023/webpage_gen/posts/lab_10/content.md

 Here's the Bayes filter running on a robot moving in a deterministic trajectory.

 <iframe width="1253" height="705" src="https://www.youtube.com/embed/H-z7aL3v3xA?start=15" title="ECE 4160 - Bayes Filter" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+The filter predicts the correct location within one grid cell for almost all time steps.
+Initially it has difficulty determining which way the robot goes because of the symmetry of the left and right paths, but quickly converges on the correct location.

+In highly symmetric environments, sensor readings are not uniquely correlated with the pose they are taken from.
+That is to say, two (or more) locations might generate the same probability from the sensor update step but be very far apart.
+Therefore, the Bayes Filter works much better in asymmetric environments.